 Criminal was very severe at the time.
 Some saw to reduce its severity.
 People could be executed for dozens of offences.
-This included grand larceny – stealing something worth more than 5 shillings.
+This included grand larceny – stealing something worth more than 12 pence.
+That was half a day’s wage for craftsman.
 Someone’s wallet could easily contain this amount of money.

 Crimes against property attracted condign punishment.
 Crimes of violence were mildly penalised unless it ended in the death of the victim.
 Sir William Blackstone reflected lugubriously that there were over 160 offences which attracted the death penalty.
 Islamic law was compassionate by comparison.